 When Bell's palsy occurs, the function of the facial nerve is disrupted, causing an interruption in the messages the brain sends to the facial muscles.
 This interruption results in facial weakness or paralysis.

-Bell's palsy is named for Sir Charles Bell, a 19th century Scottish surgeon who was the first to describe the condition.
+Bell's palsy is named for Sir Charles Bell, a 19th century Scottish surgeon who described the facial nerve and its connection to the condition.
 The disorder, which is not related to stroke, is the most common cause of facial paralysis.
 Generally, Bell's palsy affects only one of the paired facial nerves and one side of the face, however, in rare cases, it can affect both sides.

 Because the facial nerve has so many functions and is so complex, damage to the nerve or a disruption in its function can lead to many problems.
 Symptoms of Bell's palsy can vary from person to person and range in severity from mild weakness to total paralysis.
 These symptoms may include twitching, weakness, or paralysis on one or rarely both sides of the face.
 Other symptoms may include drooping of the eyelid and corner of the mouth, drooling, dryness of the eye or mouth, impairment of taste, and excessive tearing in one eye.
 Most often these symptoms, which usually begin suddenly and reach their peak within 48 hours, lead to significant facial distortion.